The Copywriter Today Customer Success Guide

 - Any length of time over two and a half weeks typically works best with one or two emails sent out weekly.

-With everything going on with your content, it is possible to somehow miss out when keeping everyone up to speed when it comes to your original audience.
-Now is a great time to order a 2,000-word blog post that informs everyone on the changes you make throughout the last few months and any new offers you have available for them.
+Now is a great time to order a 2,000-word blog post that tells readers about the changes you made in the last few months and share any new offers you have available for them.

 It is also time to establish new goals for the content you order for the next three months.

-- Do you have any new products or special offers coming in the future?
+- Do you have any new products or special offers coming?

-- What can you start doing with content that puts you even further above your competition?
+- What can you start doing with content that puts you ahead of your competition?

-These are just a few of the areas to consider while preparing for the next three months with Copywriter Today.
+These are just a few points to consider while preparing for the next three months with Copywriter Today.
 We look forward to watching you succeed.
 In fact, we plan on writing about it!